-“We see the whole spectrum of wounds,” said Dr. Michael Caldwell, a wound surgeon at Marshfield Clinic Health System and the director of the Health System’s Center for Hyperbaric Medicine and Tissue Repair.
+“We see the whole spectrum of wounds,” said Elizabeth Helmer, M.D., wound healing physician with Marshfield Clinic Health System.
 “We treat any wound that is persistent beyond six weeks after its beginning.”

 Wounds that don’t heal put patients at risk for limb loss, body tissue loss and worsening infections that could lead to death.

 A proactive approach to wound treatment

 Marshfield Clinic Health System’s approach to chronic wounds is to treat the underlying cause that is making the wound persistent and aggressively close the wound through advanced techniques including surgical closure.